skillitzimberg/calculator-app/PLANNING.md

   - be able to DIVIDE two numbers
   - be able to enter decimals
   - be able to CLEAR the calculator completely
+  - be able to CLEAR the current ENTRY

 ## Things I Did NOT Plan For Or Know About